 Hey guys I have been meaning to write this spacer fitting guide for a while so here it is!
-I bought a 15mm spacer kit from Ultralite to fit to my 180sx – my front wheels were hitting my calipers so spacers were needed.
+I bought a 15mm spacer kit from Ultralite to fit my 180sx – my front wheels were hitting my callipers so spacers were needed.

-You can pick yourself up a pair of premium quality wheel spacers from our affiliate partner here: Buy TPI Forged Wheel Spacers from Enjuku Racing.
+You can pick yourself up a pair of premium quality wheel spacers from our affiliate partner here: Buy H&R 20mm wheel spacers from Enjuku Racing.

 Suitable applications for this guide: